RichardLitt/knowledge/travel/leaving-home-for-a-while.md

 - [ ] Review any unreviewed books
 - [ ] Clear out all of the TODO items off of your desk
 - [ ] Pack
+- [ ] Figure out what to do with NFC mic